tc39/proposal-ses/README.md

 As of ES2016, the normative optionals of
 [Annex B](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-ecmascript-features-for-web-browsers)
-seem safe for inclusion as normative optionals of the proto-SES realm.
+are safe for inclusion as normative optionals of the proto-SES realm.
 However, where Annex B states that these are normative mandatory in a web browser, there is no such requirement for SES.
 Even when run in a web browser, the SES environment, having no host